Sara Mirabilio

 Bio

-Sara Mirabilio is a fisheries extension specialist whose work includes cooperative research with, and providing technical training to, North Carolina’s commercial, for-hire and recreational fishermen.
+Sara Mirabilio is a fisheries extension specialist whose work includes cooperative research with, and providing technical training to, North Carolina’s commercial, for-hire and recreational fishing men and women.
 She received the Governor’s Conservation Achievement Award Program’s Natural Resources Scientist of the Year Award in 2011 for her research with industry to test a modified turtle excluder device in the summer flounder winter ocean trawl fishery.
-In 2015, Mirabilio received the N.C.
-Coastal Federation’s Pelican Award for “enthusiastic and inspired leadership with coastal restoration initiatives.”
+Since 2019, Mirabilio has particularly focused on researching use of electronic devices producing microvolt signals to deter sharks in baited-hook fisheries.

-Mirabilio currently serves as vice chair for both the South Atlantic Fishery Management Council’s Citizen Science Program Volunteers Action Team and the N.C.
-Aquarium on Roanoke Island’s Advisory Committee.
-She also is a member of the executive committee for the Tidewater Chapter of the American Fisheries Society.
+More broadly, Mirabilio contributes in many ways to her specific professional area.
+She currently serves as chair of the N.C.
+Aquarium on Roanoke Island’s Advisory Committee and also as the chair of the Awards and Scholarship Committee for the Tidewater Chapter of the American Fisheries Society.

 Area(s) of Expertise